-Last, but not least, dropping the unusable columns, such as “reported_title, reported_name, eng_2_pos, etc” and other columns which contained duplicate data(was already stored in another column) or columns that contained data, not relevant to the purpose of this project.

 -Indicator variables or dummy variables (columns that hold only LABEL info, not real data; ex: gas-type is a label, not real data)

 Descriptive Analysis

+Descriptive analysis is the part in a big data project, where the Data scientist takes a look at the archived data and makes sense out of it.
+He analyzes it, creates charts and figures, that would ultimately lead him and all concerned parties, into achieving their ultimate goal.
+In our case, trying to reduce or down right stop future collisions between aircrafts and wildlife.

-What can we see from previous events?
+So, what can we see from previous events?